Majestic Minima

 • price 2 of 4

-These spacious one, two and three bedroom apartments tucked away on a quiet side street in the centre of Adelaide's CBD make a great base for families, or those seeking a longer city stay.
-The apartments are comfortable and unfussy, with modern styling and unique touches that make the place feel more like a hotel – like the complimentary toiletries by Australian designer Peter Morrissey.
+These spacious one, two and three-bedroom apartments tucked away on a quiet side street in the centre of Adelaide's CBD make a great base for families or those seeking a longer city stay.
+Not to be confused with The Franklin Boutique Hotel around the corner, Franklin Central Apartments are comfortable and unfussy, with modern styling and unique touches that make the place feel more like a hotel – like the complimentary toiletries by Australian designer Peter Morrissey.
 All feature queen beds, full kitchens and in-room laundry facilities, as well as free Wi-Fi and on-site parking.
-The best part is the location – a short walk from the Adelaide Central Market and Gouger Street dining precinct and the small bars and eateries of Peel and Leigh Street, and just a block from the tram which runs through the city and southwestern suburbs to Glenelg beach.
+The best part is the location – a short walk from the Adelaide Central Market and Gouger Street dining precinct and the small bars and eateries of Peel and Leigh Street, and just a block from the tram which runs through the city and southwestern suburbs to Glenelg Beach.

 More Adelaide accommodation options